jlpteaching/ECS201A/hw1/hw1.rst

 --------------------------------------

 Submission of your code and your report will be done through Canvas_.
-See the submission_ section below for more information.
+See the Submission_ section below for more information.

 *Please submit your report as a separate PDF, and not in the archive!*
 Not only does this make things easier for me to grade, but I can give you feedback directly onto your report.